stackitcloud/terraform-provider-stackit/docs/resources/git.md

 subcategory: ""
 description: |-
   Git Instance resource schema.
   ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our guide https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources for how to opt-in to use beta resources.
+This resource currently does not support updates.
+Changing the ACLs, flavor, or name will trigger resource recreation.
+Update functionality will be added soon.
+In the meantime, please proceed with caution.
+To update these attributes, please open a support ticket.
 ---

 # stackit_git (Resource)

 Git Instance resource schema.

 ~> This resource is in beta and may be subject to breaking changes in the future.
 Use with caution.
 See our [guide](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs/guides/opting_into_beta_resources) for how to opt-in to use beta resources.
+This resource currently does not support updates.
+Changing the ACLs, flavor, or name will trigger resource recreation.
+Update functionality will be added soon.
+In the meantime, please proceed with caution.
+To update these attributes, please open a support ticket.

 ## Example Usage